 Title VI prohibits discrimination on the basis of race, color and national origin.
 National origin refers to the particular nation in which a person is born, or where the person’s parents or ancestors were born.
 It is Foothill Transit’s policy that that all people, regardless of race, color, national origin or language abilities, will have equal access to its services.

 Any person who believes s/he has been discriminated against on the basis of race, color, or national origin by Foothill Transit may file a Title VI complaint by completing and submitting Foothill Transit’s Title VI Complaint Form or by calling 1-800-743-3463 to file a complaint.
-The form may be found on Foothill Transit’s Website at the Title VI Page or in the Document Library or at any of Foothill Transit’s Stores or Foothill Transit’s Administrative Office in West Covina.
+The form may be found above in various languages or at any of Foothill Transit’s Stores or Foothill Transit’s Administrative Office in West Covina.

 The Complainant may also submit a complaint directly to the Federal Transit Administration:

 - FTA Office of Civil Rights, 1200 New Jersey Avenue SE, Washington, DC 20590

 Foothill Transit encourages the complainant to file the complaint as soon as possible after the alleged incident to ensure a complete investigation; furthermore, the complainant is encouraged to provide all requested information to ensure a complete investigation.
 Sometimes video footage from onboard Foothill Transit buses is used in the investigation process; however, this footage is only retained between 7 and 14 days after a given point in time depending on the circumstances.